Is Physical Therapy Part of Your Breast Cancer Recovery Plan? Breast Cancer Awareness Month

 - Improve your ability to keep social contacts

-Each breast cancer diagnoses and treatment is unique.
-A physical therapist can help create a specialized breast cancer rehabilitation plan for you and your body, taking your goals and daily function into consideration.
-Even if you are a cancer survivor of greater than 5 years, there are still lasting side effects and exercises after breast cancer surgery that you learn in physical therapy can be utilized at any time throughout your life.
+Each breast cancer diagnosis and treatment is unique.
+A physical therapist can help create a specialized breast cancer rehabilitation plan for you and your body.
+They do this by taking your goals and daily function into consideration.
+Even if you are a cancer survivor of greater than 5 years, there are still lasting side effects and exercises after breast cancer surgery.
+Not just a short-term immediate solution to surgery and recovery, physical therapy can be utilized at any time throughout your life.

 If you or a loved one is battling breast cancer or is a cancer survivor please remember to make physical therapy a part of your breast cancer rehab plan.
-You can find a quality physical therapy clinic for breast cancer patients that fits your needs and takes your insurance through the BetterPT website and BetterPT mobile app.
-You can request an appointment today and start utilizing the resources that are available to you!
+You can find a quality physical therapy clinic near you for breast cancer patients that fits your needs and takes your insurance.
+Do this through the BetterPT clinic location tool website and BetterPT mobile app.
+There, it’s possible to request an appointment today and start utilizing the resources that are available to you!
+Another option to consider if scheduling a virtual consultation or visit with the BetterTelehealth platform.
+This allows you to seek out physical therapy sessions without ever leaving your home.